 While not technically a “facelift,” neck lifts are often combined with other lifts.
 The neck lift concentrates on jowls and fat under the chin.
 The incision is made around the earlobe and behind the ear to the lower scalp.
 An incision can also be made under the chin.

-Can I Combine a Facelift With Other Procedures?
+Can Facelift Surgery be Combined With Other Procedures?

-For more photos of Dr. D’Amico’s patients, please view our photo gallery.*
+For more photos of Dr. D’Amico & Dr. Ferrauiola’s patients, please view our photo gallery.*

 Can I Exercise Immediately After Facelift Surgery?

-Facelift surgery with Dr. D’Amico is major surgery, and the risks with any surgery are applicable with a facelift: bleeding, poor incision healing, infection, and reaction to anesthesia.
+Facelift surgery with Dr. D’Amico & Dr. Ferrauiola is major surgery, and the risks with any surgery are applicable with a facelift: bleeding, poor incision healing, infection, and reaction to anesthesia.
 These are specific risks that apply to this procedure:

 - Injury to the nerves that control facial muscles (usually temporary)